s-mcdonald/bag/README.md

 ## Usage

-The shoppingcart gives you the following methods to use:
+The Bag gives you the following methods to use:

 ### Bag::add()